If You Were Only More Like Me…

 The irony is that without our differences life would be like watching paint dry.
-It is our contrasts that give us the canvas to paint the portrait of living…really living.
+It is our contrasts that give us the canvas to paint the mosaic of living…really living.
 Without pain there is no recognition of joy, without failure there is no understanding of success, without darkness there is no comprehension of light.
 People are the same way.

 So today, lets all try a little experiment.
 Rather than allowing yourself to be troubled by another’s differences, focus on yourself and see where you are exactly the same.
 Next, forgive yourself for your frustration at disliking that about you and love yourself anyway.
 Then look back at the person you were frustrated with and have a good laugh…the person in the mirror ain’t so bad after all, huh!